nickbild/memory_pill_aws/README.md

 # Memory Pill AWS

-Memory Pill AWS passively records the time when a medication bottle is opened to prevent over- and underdosing of medications when you cannot remember if you have already taken a scheduled dose.
+Memory Pill AWS passively records the time when a medication bottle is opened to prevent over- and underdosing of medications when you cannot remember if you have already taken a scheduled dose, or to track patient compliance.
 Medication data is transmitted to Amazon Web Services, and is viewable in a web dashboard.

 <p align="center">
 <img src="https://raw.githubusercontent.com/nickbild/memory_pill_aws/main/media/memory_pill_aws.gif">